Parking Lot Designations

 Resident Student Parking

-Resident students are assigned lots in the residence hall parking areas or designated overflow lots based on their total number of earned credit hours and prior violation history.
+Resident students are assigned to lots in the residence hall parking areas or designated overflow lots based on parking availability and their class level.
 During special events or snow removal, resident students may be asked to move their vehicles to alternate parking areas for short periods of time.
 Resident students may park only in their assigned parking area according to the following permit designations:

 - Lot J (Dorsey, Murray, Michaelhouse and Keough)